Many-body critical Casimir interactions in colloidal suspensions: Introduction

-Finally we present first results for the three-body interactions.
-Therefor we show how the $n$-body correlation function and the $n$-body Casimir interaction potential are connected in general.
+Afterwards we present first results for the three-body interactions.
+Therefore we show how the $n$-body correlation function and the $n$-body Casimir interaction potential are connected in general.
 We introduce the concept of an infinitely strong \textit{ghost bond} between two particles acting as constraint to the possible particle motions.
 With this ghost bond we are able to considerably speed up the simulations.
-We present our MC results for the three-body interaction slightly above the critical temperature $\Tc$, where we found it to be much stronger than directly at $\Tc$.
-These results are obtained in a periodic $L\times L$ system with fluctuating order parameter.
-A comparison with zero-fixed medium magnetization will be presented elsewhere \cite{HobrechtHucht15b}.
+We present our MC results for the three body interaction at criticality, which emphasize that the common decomposition into two-particle interactions and -- in comparison weak -- higher-order contributions is insufficient, since the pure three-body interaction is of the same order as the one for two-particles.
+To validate these results we compare the simulation results with the approximation from the conformal mapping.
+Finally we comment on the consequences of these results for particle clusters interacting with Casimir forces.